wigginno/large-scale-lin-kernighan/README.md

 ## Project description

-TSP heuristic solver designed to be used on very large-scale instances like GalaxyTSP[^1] using geometric methods and local search.
+A TSP heuristic solver designed for large-scale instances such as GalaxyTSP[^1], using geometric methods and local search.

 ## Progress

 **Completed**
-- Prototype initial tour generation using k-means clustering, runs in  O(nlogn), linear space
+- Prototype initial tour generation using k-means clustering
-- Prototype Delaunay triangulation (for candidate set generation) using randomized incremental insertion, runs in expected O(nlogn) time, linear space
+- Prototype Delaunay triangulation (for candidate set generation) using randomized incremental insertion
 - Tested initial tour generation and Delaunay triangulation on 100 million city problem

 **In-progress**